 8. Make a statement with tropical planting and simple symmetry

 Here is another example of beauty in simplicity.
 I love the clean lines and smooth finishes in this design, and how they provide a sophisticated backdrop for a handful of statement features: the tree, two symmetrical fire pits, and a cascading waterfall.

 Rather than frothy flowers more suited to a romantic scheme, a variety of foliage plants has been used, neatly arranged in a row.
 They add a layer of texture and color to the rear wall, while creating a subtle tropical garden vibe that would be very effective in a smaller townhouse backyard too.

-Tom Casey of Anthony & Sylvan Pools shares his top tips for making a swimming pool fit in as part of your modern backyard ideas.
-'For our customers who want a more contemporary design, we recommend geometric pools with clean lines and sharp angles to create a modern look.
+Geometric pools with clean lines and sharp angles will create a modern look in a backyard.
 Other popular trends right now include vanishing edges and darker interiors, both of which can elevate a simpler pool.

 Outdoor lighting is a must for upping the atmosphere when night falls, and of course, it's practical too.
 When it comes to modern backyard ideas, recessed spotlights in pavers are a popular approach, while a set of simple, structural wall lights are a contemporary way to illuminate a path.
 Strip lighting beneath step rises is another option.

 Consider highlighting the plants in your borders, too, as this design does.
 It's a great way to show off their form and create dramatic shadows on nearby fences and walls, and all you need are a few carefully positioned stake spotlights.

 There are four colorways available for these stylish, dimmable wall lights.
 They emit both up- and down-lighting – position a row along a wall or on either side of your porch for a subtle yet chic result.